elunna/nerfhack-changelog/README.md

 - After **Level 9**, dhampir can perform **both biting and weapon attacks in the same round**.
 - If a player **wants to avoid biting**, they can forcefight using `"F"` to **only use their weapon attack**.
 - Dhampir also feed more efficiently when their victims are confused, incapacitated, or trapped.

-**The Dazzle Technique:** Dhampir also inherit the vampire's dazzle tech from SLASH'EM.
-This is available from level 1 and allows the dhampir to attempt a paralyzing gaze on an adjacent monster.
-At low levels this will be quite weak, but as you gain levels and attempt it on weaker monsters it will become more effective.
-For the player's convenience, a rough estimate of success is accessible in the monster pokedex for each monster.
-Since monsters can spawn with a range of levels or gain levels in gameplay, the lookup only uses a monster's base level.

 #### Dhampir's resistances and abilities